PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Illustration of the colorful wildflowers in the wildflower seed mix](https://images.squarespace-cdn.com/content/v1/6070d6f3946b4147e4a18583/1736379380974-SDFUJ02FLHFOC9L4T16W/Southeast_mix_17.jpg?format=1000w "Image source: SFinBloom")

-If your giftee has some open space in their garden why not gift them packets of mixed native wildflower seeds?
+If your giftee has some open space in their garden, gifting them native wildflower seeds is sure to inspire them to create a natural garden oasis.
 Native wildflowers are beautiful, low-maintenance, and key for attracting pollinators and beneficial insects to the garden.
 For two great native seed sources to try: SFinBloom has [stunning native wildflower mixes](https://www.sfinbloom.art/shop) tailored to a variety of different regions and Roundstone Seeds also has a great selection of [beautiful region-appropriate mixes](https://roundstoneseed.com/13-landscape-and-design-mixes).

 ## Bat House